nam2184/generic-queries/README.md

    go get github.com/nam2184/generic-queries
    ```

-2. Add your business logic that specify TableName() to match QueryTypes interface with db tags for sqlx
+2. Add your business logic that specify TableName() and Id() to match QueryTypes interface with db tags for sqlx
 3. Initialise database

   ```go